Apply for funding to support research at Royal Museums Greenwich through our Caird Research Fellowships.

 - British identities in imperial, post-colonial and global contexts

-- Naval/military uniform and concerns regarding status, display and identity
+- Naval uniform and questions of fashion, display and identity

 Engagement with our collections is essential, and applicants unfamiliar with these resources should consult the Museum’s Library and Archive online catalogues before submitting an application.
 Further information about the Museum’s current priority areas for research can be found in our 2018-22 Research Strategy document.